 The competition is designed to run at typical patrol levels (5-8 scouts) in order to be fair to all patrols.
-The patrol leader is responsible for his patrol's actions and has the responsibility to ensure that his patrol is at the activities as directed within the competition.
+The Patrol Leader is responsible for their patrol's actions and has the responsibility to ensure that their patrol is at the activities as directed within the competition.

-Immediately after the Saturday morning flag ceremony, final directions will be given and each patrol should proceed to their starting event as assigned on the provided event map and scorecard handed out at registration.
+Immediately after the Saturday morning flag ceremony, final directions will be given, and each patrol should proceed to their starting event as assigned on the provided event map and scorecard handed out at registration.

-For the Iditarod event, each Patrol brings a Klondike sleds which should be wood (no plastic sleds).
+For the Iditarod event, each patrol brings a Klondike sled which should be wood (no plastic sleds).
 Here points given for your sled inspection will count towards your overall score and toward your score on the Iditarod event.
 Suggestions of items to carry are listed elsewhere in this guide.
 After the inspection, a picture of each patrol will be taken with their sled.
-Note that the sled should accompany Patrols to all events as some of the items on your sled will be needed to compete in some of the games.
+Note that the sled should accompany patrols to all events as some of the items on your sled will be needed to compete in some of the games.

-Some events will be at warming stations and or demonstrations where scouts can warm up / be evaluated for frostbite / hypothermia etc.
+Some events will be at the warming station where Scouts can warm up / be evaluated for frostbite / hypothermia etc.

-The patrol leader of each group is the keeper of the score card.
+The Patrol Leader of each group is the keeper of the score card.
 The Klondike staff at each event will also keep scores for each patrol, which will be the official score.
-At the end of the race, the patrol leaders will report to the Klondike headquarters to turn in their patrol's score card.
+At the end of the race, the Patrol Leaders and a buddy will report to the Klondike headquarters to turn in their patrol's score card.